-If you live in one of 16 states with a BB&T location, the BB&T debit card is a good option.
+If you have an older teen and live in one of 16 states with a BB&T location, the BB&T debit card is a good option.
 You don’t actually have to live near a bank branch – you can open the account online.
 Teens can’t apply on their own; at least one applicant must be 18 to 21 years old.
-Another application must be the legal age in the state where the account is being opened – 18 to 21 in most states.
+One applicant must be the legal age in the state where the account is being opened – also 18 to 21 in most states.

 Most prepaid card services are completely free.
 There’s no fee for transactions, direct deposit, bill payments, mobile banking and withdrawals at BB&T ATMs.
 The prepaid card can be used wherever Visa cards are accepted.

 There’s a monthly maintenance fee of $3 and a fee for using a non-BB&T ATM to make a withdrawal.
 Teens have to take care to keep up with their card: there’s a $10 fee to replace the card and $15 to replace the card with express delivery.